 Living in Ireland still has a lot going for it – for newcomers moving to Ireland or for those returning after many years away.
 Like many other countries – the Irish economy has slowed down after several years of massive growth – but there are good signs of recovery in 2017.

 The Central Statistics Office estimate that the number of people moving to Ireland in the year ending April 2015 was 69,300 .
 In the year ending April 2016 it was up to 79,300

 Property : Irish house prices dropped by more than 50% from their peak in 2008 – which was great for anyone looking to buy a house in Ireland.
 The house prices in most areas are rising again – and now may be a good time to think about buying a home in Ireland again.
 There are still some good bargains to be found.

 In Ireland the personal taxation levels are still amongst the lowest in the OECD.
 For companies relocating to Ireland – the corporation tax is still one of the lowest in the world at 12.5%.
 Ireland is the only English-speaking country that operates within the eurozone.

 Job vacancies have been increasing since 2015 after several years of slowdown.
 The construction sector was the main area of slowdown but many major IT related companies such as Microsoft, Google, Amazon, Twitter, Paypal ,Ebay ,Facebook HP, and Intel have located their European headquarters in Ireland.
 Skilled IT staff are always required as well as people with language skills .

-The pace of life when Living in Ireland is relaxed.
-Irish people seem to know that life isn’t just about the daily stresses and strains – but rather about friends and family; holidays and celebrations; a pint and a laugh with friends.
+The pace of life when Living in Ireland is very relaxed.
+Irish people seem to know that life isn’t just about the daily stresses and strains – but more about family, holidays and celebrations; a pint and a laugh with friends.